wellyshen/react-cool-form/docs/getting-started/form-submission.md

 - Runs all [built-in](./validation-guide#built-in-validation), [field-level](./validation-guide#field-level-validation), and [form-level](./validation-guide#form-level-validation) validations and [deeply merges the results](./validation-guide#how-to-run).
 - Sets `formState.isValidating` to `false`

+### Check for Errors

+- There's an error: Runs the form's `onError` handler, jumps to the "End"
+- There's no error: Proceeds to the "Submission"

 ### Submission

-- Check for errors
-  - There's an error: Triggers the form's `onError` handler
-  - There's no error: Triggers the form's `onSubmit` handler
+- Runs the form's `onSubmit` handler

 ### End